The Codetalkers

+The Codetalkers were an American jazz fusion and rock and roll band from Savannah, Georgia, active from 1999 to 2009.
+Known for their blend of jazz, rock, blues, bluegrass, and funk, the band gained popularity in the jam band scene for their improvisational live performances and on-stage antics.
+The Codetalkers were formed by Bobby Lee Rodgers, a former professor at Berklee College of Music, following his meeting with Col. Bruce Hampton at a show in Atlanta.

+Throughout their career, The Codetalkers underwent several lineup changes.
+Initially a four-piece band including Hampton, they later evolved into a power trio led by Rodgers.
+The band's final lineup consisted of Bobby Lee Rodgers (lead vocals, electric banjo, guitar), Mark Raudabaugh (drums, vocals), and Andrew Altman (bass, vocals).
+The Codetalkers were known for their extensive touring, particularly in the eastern United States, and appearances at major music festivals such as Bonnaroo and Vegoose.

+The band's sound was characterized by their use of a rotating Leslie cabinet for Rodgers' guitar and their emphasis on improvised jams during live shows.
+The Codetalkers were also notable for their "taper-friendly" policy, encouraging fans to record and share their live performances.
+In early 2009, Rodgers officially disbanded The Codetalkers, citing financial issues related to their management at the time.

+History

-The Codetalkers were a jazz, rock and roll band from Savannah, Georgia, composed of Bobby Lee Rodgers (lead vocals, electric banjo, guitar, "air trombone"), Mark Raudabaugh (drums, vocals) and Andrew Altman (bass, vocals).
+The Codetalkers were composed of Bobby Lee Rodgers (lead vocals, electric banjo, guitar, "air trombone"), Mark Raudabaugh (drums, vocals) and Andrew Altman (bass, vocals).
 The band was formed in 1999, upon the meeting of Rodgers and Col. Bruce Hampton at a show at the Variety Playhouse in Atlanta.
 The group toured for many years as a four-piece with the lineup of Rodgers, Hampton, Greenwell and Pecchio.
 In the spring of 2006, the band announced they would be touring without Hampton, who was stepping down for a multitude of reasons.
 The band was aiming to undertake a heavy touring schedule in support of their recent release, in which Hampton was unwilling and unable to participate.
 He had lent his name to the project for years in order to help Rodgers gain the recognition Hampton felt he deserved, but as a touring musician for 40 years, the grueling demands that a national tour would place on him didn't seem very alluring.
 Coincidentally, just as this announcement was to be made, Hampton trumped the press release by citing his own health reasons for leaving the band.

 Since 2006, the group had toured as a "power trio" first with Rodgers, Greenwell and Pecchio, and from June 2007 on with the latter two replaced by Raudabaugh and Altman, respectively.
 Raudabaugh and Altman share Rodgers' college-level musical education in jazz and have helped bring Rodgers' vision for his music back to the place where he felt it was best represented.
 During a show in Savannah, where Rodgers first met Raudabaugh and Altman, the songwriter confidently proclaimed that the sound and vision of his music that he had been searching for had been found.